Twin Engine Seaplane Pilot (DHC-6)

 -

-Operate De Havilland DHC6-300 aircraft in compliance with FAA Part 121 regulations and company standard operating procedures (SOPs).
+Operate De Havilland DHC6-300 aircraft in full compliance with FAA Part 121 regulations and company standard operating procedures.

 -

-Execute water-based flight maneuvers, including takeoffs, landings, taxiing, docking, and mooring.
+Execute water-based flight operations, including takeoffs, landings, taxiing, docking, and mooring.

 -

-Conduct thorough pre-flight planning, inspections, and comprehensive post-flight documentation.
+Conduct comprehensive pre-flight planning and inspections, alongside accurate post-flight documentation.

 -

-Maintain clear and effective communication with dispatch, air traffic control (ATC), ground support personnel, and passengers.
+Maintain clear communication with dispatch, Air Traffic Control (ATC), ground support personnel, and passengers.

 -

-Adapt flight operations to dynamic tropical weather patterns and variable sea conditions.
+Adapt flight strategies to dynamic tropical weather patterns and variable sea conditions.

 -

-Ensure the delivery of safe, efficient, and high-quality service in a passenger-facing role.
+Provide safe, efficient, and professional service in a high-visibility, passenger-facing capacity.

 Minimum Qualifications